-In Chef Infra Client 17 a number of Policyfiles improvements were made to make them easier to migrate to and bridge the gap between traditional Berks workflows and Policyfiles.
+Starting with Chef Infra Client 17 and now in version 18, a number of Policyfiles improvements were made to make them easier to migrate to and bridge the gap between traditional Berks workflows and Policyfiles.
 Improvements include:

-- Users can now optionally execute Chef Infra Client with a specified run list on nodes that are managed with Policyfiles. - Run lists with Policyfiles give users the safety of locked sets of cookbook dependencies while also giving users the flexibility to change run lists or run different run lists on nodes for adhoc Chef Infra Client converges. - Policyfiles with run lists offer additional flexibility over named run lists and are better suited for ad hoc Chef Infra Client execution or programmatically changing run lists during bootstrap.
+- Users can now optionally execute Chef Infra Client with a specified run list on nodes that are managed with Policyfiles. - Run lists with Policyfiles give users the safety of locked sets of cookbook dependencies while also giving users the flexibility to change run lists or run different run lists on nodes for ad hoc Chef Infra Client converges. - Policyfiles with run lists offer additional flexibility over named run lists and are better suited for ad hoc Chef Infra Client execution or programmatically changing run lists during bootstrap.

-To get started with Chef Test Kitchen check out the blog and New User Guide:

-Chef Guide: Accelerate test-driven development with Chef Workstation and Test Kitchen
+To get started with Chef Test Kitchen check out the blog and New User Guide: Chef Guide: Accelerate test-driven development with Chef Workstation and Test Kitchen